ruskakimov/kakimov.com/_posts/dont-do-this-in-react-effects.md

 excerpt: "Understanding and fixing a subtle bug."
 ---

-If you ever had to fetch data in React without importing an additional dependency, you probably have written something similar to this:
+If you've ever had to fetch data in React without importing an additional dependency, you've probably written something similar to this:

 ```tsx
 function BadComponent() {